dotnet/csharplang/proposals/extensions.md

 The static+this codegen strategy should work for ref structs and classic extension methods are allowed on ref structs.

+## Open issue: shadowing rules

+Confirm whether extension members that shadow underlying type members should result in a warning.

 ## Summary
 [summary]: #summary

-The purpose of "extensions" is to augment or adapt existing types to new scenarios, when those types are not under your control, or where changing them would negatively impact other uses of them.
-The adaptation can be in the form of adding new function members.
+The purpose of "extensions" is to augment existing types to new scenarios, when those types are not under your control, or where changing them would negatively impact other uses of them.
+The adaptation is in the form of adding new function members.

 `extension EnumExtension for Enum { ... }`